neicnordic/puhuri-web/docs/new_ui_project_membership_management.md

    ![Invite user](../../assets/invitation-1.jpg)

-3. By clicking "Invite user" open "Invite by email" window.
+3. Clicking "Invite user" opens "Invite by email" window.

    ![Invite user](../../assets/invitation-2.jpg)

 4. Insert user's email and set the role for the new user and continue.

-5. Fill in your custom message on the right side of the window and send the invitation.
+5. Fill in your custom message (if needed) on the right side of the window and send the invitation.

    ![Invite user](../../assets/invitation-3.jpg)

-6. User now will get invitation email with the acceptance link.
+6. User will now get invitation email with the acceptance link.

 !!! note
     Invitation is valid for 3 weeks!